What is: Akira

 • Character Design : Katsuhiro Otomo

-The production of Akira was a monumental effort involving a budget of approximately 1 billion yen, making it one of the most expensive anime films at the time.
+Akira 's production was a monumental endeavor, costing approximately 1 billion yen, making it one of the most expensive anime films of its time.
 The attention to detail and fluid animation were made possible by a massive collaboration between multiple animation studios and artists.

-Akira follows the story of Kaneda, leader of a biker gang, and his friend Tetsuo, who develop psychic powers after an accident with a secret military experiment.
-As Tetsuo struggles to control his new powers, he becomes a threat to Neo-Tokyo, leading to a series of catastrophic events.
-Kaneda, along with a young revolutionary named Kei, tries to stop Tetsuo and uncover the secrets of the mysterious Akira, an entity linked to the destruction of the original Tokyo.
-The narrative is rich in political and social themes, exploring the consequences of unbridled power and the fight for survival in a dystopian world.
+Akira follows the story of Kaneda, the leader of a biker gang, and his friend Tetsuo, who develops psychic powers after an accident with a secret military experiment.
+As Tetsuo struggles to control his newfound powers, he becomes a threat to Neo-Tokyo, leading to a series of catastrophic events.
+Kaneda, along with a young revolutionary named Kei, tries to stop Tetsuo and unravel the secrets of the mysterious Akira, an entity linked to the destruction of the original Tokyo.
+The narrative is rich in political and social themes, exploring the consequences of unbridled power and the struggle for survival in a dystopian world.

 Main Characters